Thompson050/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- a script that creates a new local variable name:BEST, Value: School
+a script that creates a new global variable name: BEST, value: School